bencheeorg/benchee/README.md

 # Benchee [![Hex Version](https://img.shields.io/hexpm/v/benchee.svg)](https://hex.pm/packages/benchee) [![docs](https://img.shields.io/badge/docs-hexpm-blue.svg)](https://hexdocs.pm/benchee/) [![Build Status Travis/Linux](https://travis-ci.org/bencheeorg/benchee.svg?branch=master)](https://travis-ci.org/bencheeorg/benchee) [![Appveyor/Windows Build status](https://ci.appveyor.com/api/projects/status/egujslxrg405bnr7?svg=true)](https://ci.appveyor.com/project/PragTob/benchee-8e4gw) [![Coverage Status](https://coveralls.io/repos/github/bencheeorg/benchee/badge.svg?branch=master)](https://coveralls.io/github/bencheeorg/benchee?branch=master)

 Library for easy and nice (micro) benchmarking in Elixir.
-It allows you to compare the performance of different pieces of code at a glance.
-Benchee is also versatile and extensible, relying only on functions!
+Benchee allows you to compare the performance of different pieces of code at a glance.
+It is also versatile and extensible, relying only on functions.
 There are also a bunch of [plugins](#plugins) to draw pretty graphs and more!

-Benchee runs each of your functions for a given amount of time after an initial warmup, it then measures their run time and optionally memory consumption.
-It then shows different statistical values like average, iterations per second and the standard deviation.
+benchee runs each of your functions for a given amount of time after an initial warmup, it then measures their run time and optionally memory consumption.
+It then shows different statistical values like average, standard deviation etc. See [features](#features)

-Benchee has a nice and concise main interface, its behavior can be altered through lots of [configuration options](#configuration):
+benchee has a nice and concise main interface, its behavior can be altered through lots of [configuration options](#configuration):

 ```elixir
 list = Enum.to_list(1..10_000)